Symptom guide

 - Lower lung opacity

-A chest radiograph or CT may show opacity when symptoms involve breathing discomfort or suspected infection.
+A chest radiograph or CT may show when symptoms involve breathing discomfort or suspected infection.

 - Hiatal hernia or upper abdominal overlap